 Surprisingly, the Church of St. Salvation survived the devastating 1667 earthquake.
 Now the building remains as one of the few original structures of Renaissance architecture.

-(MAP) Built in the 14th century, the complex includes two cloisters, a historic pharmacy and a library.
-The lower cloister, designed in the Romanesque-Gothic style, has 120 columns and 12 pilasters.
+(MAP) Built in the 14th century, the Franciscan Monastery complex includes two cloisters, a historic pharmacy and a library that houses a small museum.

-#6 Franciscan Church
+#5 Franciscan Church

 (MAP) The original Franciscan Church was almost completely destroyed in the 1667 earthquake.
-Only the decorative Pieta on the side portal remained (which was sculpted in 1498).
-When the church was rebuilt, they interior was adorned in the opulent Baroque style.
+Only the decorative Pieta on the side portal, which was sculpted in 1498, remains.

 #7 Orlando’s Column

-(MAP) The next stop on our Walking Tour of Old Town Dubrovnik is Orlando’s Column on Luza Square.
-The statue of the armor-clad, sword-wielding Orlando has stood in Dubrovnik since 1418, making it the oldest publicly displayed sculpture in the city.
+The statue of the armor-clad, sword-wielding Orlando has stood in here since 1418, making it the oldest publicly displayed sculpture in the city.

 Historically accurate, however, is that Orlando’s forearm measures 51.2cm.
 This was the official length of an ‘elbow,’ the standard measurement for fabric and other goods at the time.